Michelle Rene Eley PhD

 Raleigh, NC 27695

 My curiosity about German language and culture was instigated by a German exchange student who had landed next to me in a high school band class.
 I spent the majority of my undergraduate studies as a STEM major taking German courses for fun and had wonderfully enriching (and ridiculously fun) study abroad experiences in Jyväskylä, Finland and Tübingen, Germany.
 German Studies won me over; I earned my BA in German from UNC-Asheville and a PhD in German Studies from Duke University.
-Over the years, I've lived in a number of Germany cities, including Berlin, Neuenkirchen (NRW), Tübingen, and Essen.
+Over the years, I've lived in a number of German cities, including Berlin, Neuenkirchen (NRW), Tübingen, and Essen.

 Teaching and Research Interests